Euro zone mulls new ways to cut Greek debt mountain

 The 48 billion euros would be a sizeable chunk of Greece's total debt, currently estimated at around 330 billion euros.

-Greek government spokesman Simos Kedikoglou said several options were on the table.
-"The ECB, which holds Greek government bonds, could satisfy itself with lower interest rates on those bonds," he told the Sunday edition of the Greek Realnews newspaper.

-"Or, it could agree to roll them over when these bonds mature.
-Also, the recapitalisation of Greek banks could take place directly through the ESM as is currently being considered for Spain."

-The second euro zone official said Athens could also use proceeds from the privatisation of state-owned assets to retire debt.
+Athens could also use proceeds from the privatisation of state-owned assets to retire debt, the second official said.

 The debt sustainability analysis from March estimated Greek privatisation revenues by 2020 at 45 billion euros, with 12 billion coming in 2012-2014.